Aegis Treatment Centers LLC Medical Unit

 Aegis Treatment Centers LLC Medical Unit - Grass Valley, CA

-Aegis Treatment Centers Llc Medical Unit is a dual diagnosis treatment center located at 109 Margaret Lane in the 95945 zip code in Grass Valley, CA. It is operated by a private for-profit organization.
-Aegis Treatment Centers Llc Medical Unit provides methadone detoxification, buprenorphine detoxification and methadone maintenance.
-Some of the treatment approaches used by Aegis Treatment Centers Llc Medical Unit include relapse prevention, CBT and DBT.
-Aegis Treatment Centers Llc Medical Unit also specializes in detox services and offers inpatient opioid detoxification.
-Aegis Treatment Centers Llc Medical Unit provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient services and outpatient detoxification.
-It also provides inpatient detoxification and residential treatment for substance use.
+Aegis Treatment Centers Llc Medical Unit is a substance and mental health rehab center located at 109 Margaret Lane in the 95945 zip code in Grass Valley, CA. It is operated by a private for-profit organization.
+Aegis Treatment Centers Llc Medical Unit provides methadone detox, methadone maintenance and buprenorphine detoxification.
+Some of the treatment approaches used by Aegis Treatment Centers Llc Medical Unit include CBT, matrix model and relapse prevention.
+Aegis Treatment Centers Llc Medical Unit also specializes in detox services and offers inpatient opioid detox.
+Aegis Treatment Centers Llc Medical Unit provides outpatient rehabilitation, outpatient methadone/buprenorphine or naltrexone treatment and outpatient detox services.
+It also provides residential treatment for substance use and inpatient detox.

 Call (888) 303-2026 to get 24/7 help with treatment.